Key Takeaways

 Router Placement

-Maximizing your Wi-Fi network starts with optimal router placement.
-The right location can significantly boost both signal strength and network performance.
+Maximizing your Wi-Fi network starts with optimal router placement, which can boost both signal strength and overall network performance.
+Place the router:

 Wi-Fi Extenders and Mesh Networks

-- Place extenders halfway between your router and dead zones.
-Mesh nodes should be distributed evenly throughout the home.
+- Position extenders roughly halfway between your main router and the identified Wi-Fi dead zones.
+Mesh nodes should be distributed evenly throughout the home to ensure complete coverage.

-- Keep firmware up to date for security and performance.
+- Keep all router and extender firmware up to date to benefit from the latest security patches and performance enhancements.

-- After setup, test speeds in different areas to ensure coverage.
+- After installation and configuration, test the internet speeds in different areas of your space to ensure adequate coverage and make any necessary adjustments.

 Changing Wi-Fi Channels and Frequencies